GlobalEnergy DrinksMarket Insights, Overview, Analysis and Forecast 2024

 Summary

-Euromonitor International’s Energy Drinks in Hungary report offers a comprehensive guide to the size and shape of the market at a national level.
+Euromonitor International’s Energ y Drinks in Romania report offers a comprehensive guide to the size and shape of the market at a national level.
 It provides the latest retail sales data (2015-2019), allowing you to identify the sectors driving growth.
 It identifies the leading companies, the leading brands and offers strategic analysis of key factors influencing the market – be they legislative, distribution, packaging or pricing issues.
 Forecasts to 2024 illustrate how the market is set to change.

 Data coverage: market sizes (historic and forecasts), company shares, brand shares and distribution data.